elastic/elasticsearch-definitive-guide/README.md

 ../docs/build_docs.pl --doc book.asciidoc --open
 ```

 This assumes that you have all necessary prerequisites installed.
-For a more complete reference, please see refer to the [README in the docs repo](https://github.com/elastic/docs).
+For a more complete reference, please refer to the [README in the docs repo](https://github.com/elastic/docs).

 The Definitive Guide is written in Asciidoc and the docs repo also contains a [short Asciidoc guide](https://github.com/elastic/docs#asciidoc-guide).